 I come from immigrant stock myself (my father is a Persian Jew and my mother’s parents come from Jewish communities in Eastern Europe).
 I am eternally grateful that we are safe, supported, and able to pursue our dreams in this country.
 (Unfortunately, that cannot be said for all of my country men and women but it is true for many.)
 Continue reading

-Did you miss the free webinar on August 26, titled “Getting All Your Ducks in a Row: How to Plan for Grant Proposal Success”?
+Did you miss the webinar on August 26, titled “Getting All Your Ducks in a Row: How to Plan for Grant Proposal Success”?